 Spreadsheets require focus.
-Make sure your environment is conducive to that – whether it’s by holing up in a conference room, or using headphones to drown out distracting office banter.
+Make sure your environment lends to that as best you can.
+You can hole up in a conference room, or try using headphones to drown out distractions.

-If you do your best work in the afternoon, then bless you.
-But if your brain gets fried by 2pm like most of us, don’t wait!
-Get this done while your brain is still at its peak.
-It also gives you buffer in the event of any spreadsheet catastrophes.
+If you do your best work in the afternoon, bless you.
+But if your brain gets fried by 2pm too, don’t wait!
+Get this done while your brain is still at peak performance.

-3. Before you do anything else…make a copy of your tab.
+3. Before you do anything, make a copy of your tab

 Before I begin manipulating a file, I always make a copy of the tab I’m working on (and rename it ‘ORIGINAL’).
 This way, I always have a way to refer back to the original data.

-In my best Alec Baldwin voice, I’m going tell you the ABC’s of spreadsheets: Always Be Copying.
+In my best Alec Baldwin voice, these are the ABC’s of spreadsheets: Always Be Copying.

-Haven’t we all experienced the horror of spending hours on a document, not saving along the way, and then having the computer crash on us?
-Save after every sort, calculation and cell fill – especially when working with a larger data set.
+We’ve all experienced the horror of spending hours on a document, not saving along the way, and then having the computer crash.
+That’s why I save after every sort, cut and paste…especially if my sheet is massive.

-6. Use colors & columns to ‘document’ your steps.
+6. Use color & columns to ‘document’ your steps

-So a file that may start out like this….
+So for example. a file that starts out like this ↓….

-..will look like this once I really get to work:
+..will undoubtedly look like this ↓ once I really get to work.

-7. Try to restore a previous version of your file.
+8. When disaster strikes, try to restore a previous version of your file

-But wait!
-Try restoring a previous version of your file first.
-Our computers can save our work as we go, even when we’re not aware of it.
-It’s totally possible that there’s a hidden version of your file timestamped from before you made the ghastly mistake.
+Before you do that though!
+Try to restore a previous version of your file first.
+Computers often auto-save as we go, even when we’re not aware of it.
+It’s possible that there’s a hidden version of your file pre-screwup that’s still recoverable.